 Webull Trading Platform

-- Paper trading (not available on MarketPro)
+- Paper trading (not on MarketPro)

-- Bracket orders (also not available on Merrill’s platform)
+- Bracket orders (not on Merrill)

-- Customizable order buttons (ditto)
+- Custom order buttons (not on Merrill)

 - Level II quotes